Label Laws for Florida Beverages

-Additional requirements apply when beverage container labels include additional language.
-For example, federal law allows labels to include disclosures about major food allergens, ie., wheat or nuts, but such disclosures must include all major food allergens used in production.
+Note that additional requirements apply when beverage container labels include additional language.
+For example, federal law allows labels to include disclosures about major food allergens, i.e., wheat or nuts, but such disclosures must include all major food allergens used in production.

 Label Registration in Florida

 Register your Florida beverage labels with the ABT